 Consumers and firms are not exempted from the influence of oil price movements.
 Recall that Nigeria is a major oil exporter and depends largely on crude oil sales for revenue.
 Therefore, a higher oil price is good news for the economy because export revenue will increase.
 The increase in revenue means the government is better able to implement its budget whether it’s paying workers’ salaries or implementing capital projects.

 Consumers tend to spend more in a period of oil price booms, which is characterised by stable incomes and creation of direct and indirect jobs.
 Their demand for goods and services tend to rise in this period.
+The firms on the other hand will benefit from increased consumer spending which translates to higher sales of their products and services.

+Conversely, when oil prices decline, there will be a decrease in export revenue and government expenditure.
 Lower oil prices also put the exchange rate at risk as it exposes the naira to pressure against the dollar.
 Given that oil exports account for over 80 percent of foreign exchange inflows into Nigeria, a period of low oil prices tends to lead to dollar shortages, naira devaluation and higher inflation.
+A devaluation of the naira is bad news for households and businesses as it often leads to higher inflation.
+Many manufacturers rely on imports to produce, so when the exchange rate weakens it means higher production costs for them and that is mostly followed by a hike in the price of the goods they sell which is negative for consumers.

 The higher inflation triggered by an exchange rate depreciation squeezes households who are left to contend with lower purchasing power in the face of more expensive goods and services.
+This implies that households will have less income to spend on goods and services, therefore they will demand less.

 The firms will also have less access to funds for investment and could lay off workers in an attempt to cover their operating costs.
 When firms cut back on expansion, it translates to lower economic growth.